 Most of the grey phones in Nepal enter via open borders in the South.
 Such phones evade customs and get cheaper for Nepali consumers.
 Meanwhile, Nepalese abroad bring phones as gifts for their family and friends in Nepal.
 These phones enter Nepal without registration.
 Although the government was to implement MDMS since Jestha, COVID-19 had forced its delay.
 Anyway, there is an added seriousness and hard work put into it by the government this time around.

 Benefits Of MDMS

 Simply put, grey phones come cheap and it has to do with the government’s tax scheme.
 Nepal Government charges 13% VAT and another 2.5% excise on mobile imports.
 Adding further, it has slashed VAT return to 0%.
-That is why unauthorized phones come cheap for the retailers and the consumers both.
+That is why unauthorized phones come cheap for both retailers and consumers.

-Mishra has also added that NTA will headstart an independent department to run MDMS more effectively.
-He also added that NTA will maintain a network of phone makers, telecom operators, law enforcement agencies, and customs officials to constraint the mobility of unauthorized phones in Nepal.
+For effective implementation, NTA will head start an independent department.
+Besides, the authority is going to maintain a network of phone makers, telecom operators, law enforcement agencies, and customs officials to constrain the mobility of unauthorized phones in Nepal.

-After a Nepali SIM is inserted on a phone of any telecom network, MDMS begins authenticating the phone in its servers.
-Out of the millions of phones’ detail, it will look for the particular phone’s IMEI.
+After a Nepali SIM is inserted into a phone of any telecom network, MDMS begins authenticating the phone in its servers.
+Out of the millions of phones’ details, it will look for the particular phone’s IMEI.
 If it fails to track the IMEI, it can blacklist the phone, and terminate all the telecom services on it.
-There could follow some legal ramifications of the user’s end too for using an unauthorized device.
+There could follow some legal ramifications on the user’s end too for using an unauthorized device.

 How To Register Your Phone’s IMEI in NTA’s MDMS?